Microsoft/azure-docs.cs-cz/articles/azure-maps/android-map-events.md

 //Add a feature click event to the map and pass the layer ID to limit the event to the specified layer. map.events.add((OnFeatureClick) (features) -> {
     //One or more features clicked.

+    //Return true indicating if event should be consumed and not passed further to other listeners registered afterwards, false otherwise. return true;
 }, layer);

 //Add a long feature click event to the map and pass the layer ID to limit the event to the specified layer. map.events.add((OnLongFeatureClick) (features) -> {
     //One or more features long clicked.

+    //Return true indicating if event should be consumed and not passed further to other listeners registered afterwards, false otherwise. return true;
 }, layer);
 ```